llabreslab/llabreslab.github.io/_posts/2021-02-01-BPGqmmmcp2k.md

 date: 2021-02-01
 permalink: /posts/2021/02/BPGqmmmcp2k/
 tags:
-  - cool posts
   - qmmm
   - CP2K
   - BPG
 ---

-A Best Practice Guide for Biomolecular QM/MM simulations with CP2K for beginners
-----------

 As part of my work in the BioExcel-2 project at the EPCC, I co-wrote a best practice guide on how to perform QM/MM simulations of biomolecules using CP2K.
 We provided an overview of the main steps in setting up and running a QM/MM simulation in CP2K.
 We cover steps starting from preparing your system to running a production QM/MM run.
 This BPG is designed to be read from the point of view of beginner users.

+A Best Practice Guide for Biomolecular QM/MM simulations with CP2K for beginners
+----------

 Here is the link:
 [Best Practice Guide for Biomolecular QM/MM simulations with CP2K](https://docs.bioexcel.eu/qmmm_bpg/en/main/)